Skip to content

 Where Does Helium Come From?

-Lawrence Haynes | 4 minutes | May 19, 2025
+Lawrence Haynes | 4 minutes | July 17, 2025

 Helium comes from two main sources: cosmic nucleosynthesis during the Big Bang and radioactive decay of uranium and thorium within the Earth’s crust.
-It’s relatively rare on Earth because its low atomic weight allows it to escape Earth’s gravity and disappear into space.
+However, the helium we use on Earth comes almost entirely from underground deposits formed by radioactive decay – not from the helium produced during the Big Bang.

-This process is called Big Bang nucleosynthesis, and it produced about 25% of all the mass in the universe as helium.
-The remaining 75% was mainly made up of hydrogen, with trace amounts of lithium and other light elements.
+In the first three minutes after the Big Bang, a process called Big Bang nucleosynthesis occurred, which produced around 25% of all the mass in the universe as helium – the remaining 75% was mainly made up of hydrogen, with trace amounts of lithium and other light elements.

 Stars continue to produce helium through nuclear fusion of hydrogen atoms.
 Approximately 600 million metric tons of hydrogen in our sun fuse into helium every second through a process called the proton-proton chain reaction.